Ramxnan/PACMAN_JackLanguage/README.md

 The game is implemented in jack language and can be run after complied using the VM emulator

     []: # Language: jack
-    []: # Path: PACKMAN Speedrun.jack
+    []: # Path: PACKMAN Speedrun

 ## How to run

-Step 1: Delete all VM files in the folder
+Step 1: Delete all VM files in the folder<br>
-Step 2: Run JackComplier.bat to generate new VM files Step 3: Run VMEmulator.bat to run the emulator
+Step 2: Run JackComplier.bat to generate new VM files<br>
+Step 3: Run VMEmulator.bat to run the emulator<br>
 Step 4: Choose program file as the PACMAN_Speedrun and run with medium speed and no animations